nicoalbanese/kirimase/README.md

 #### a) Model:

-- Generates column types based on your SQL flavor and database provider.
+- Generates a drizzle schema with column types based on your SQL flavor and database provider.
 - Uses drizzle-zod to generate Zod schemas for frontend and backend validation.
-- Generates queries and mutations for CRUD operations, optimized for consumption via a Next.js front-end.
+- Generates queries and mutations for CRUD operations, fully typed and optimized for consumption via a Next.js front-end.

 #### b) Controller: